milanofthe/AnalogSimulation/README.md

 # GraphSimulation

 This project is a small analog simulation framework that allows you to model and simulate various analog components and their connections.
-The simulator supports components such as amplifiers, integrators, comparators, adders, multipliers, constant sources, inverters, generators, delays, and displays.
+The simulator supports components such as amplifiers, integrators, comparators, adders, multipliers, constant sources, inverters and arbitrary signal generators.

 The simulator uses a fixed-point iteration method to compute the output values of the blocks, making it suitable for systems that include feedback loops and other complex interconnections.